yahoo/Oak/README.md

 You are welcome to take a look on the OakMap's [full API](https://github.com/yahoo/Oak/wiki/Full-API).
 OakMap's API implements the ConcurrentNavigableMap interface.
 For improved performance, it offers additional non-standard zero-copy API methods that are discussed below.

-### OakBuffers
+### Oak Buffers
-OakMap provides two types of memory buffers: *OakRBuffer* (read-only) and *OakWBuffer* (read and write).
-These buffers support a similar API for read-only Java ByteBuffers and writable Java ByteBuffers, respectively.
+Oak use dedicated buffer objects to access off-heap memory.
+These buffers cannot be instantiated by the user and are always supplied to the user by Oak.
+Their interfaces are:
+ 1. `OakReadBuffer`: scoped, read-only access to the data.
+ 2. `OakWriteBuffer`: scoped, read and write access to the data.
+ 3. `OakScopeFreeBuffer`: scope-free, read-only access to the data.

+The first two buffers (`OakReadBuffer` and `OakWriteBuffer`) are scoped, i.e., they can only be used in the scope of the callback method they were first introduced to the user.
+Such callback method might be the application's serializer and comparator, or a lambda function that can read/store/update the data (see [full API](https://github.com/yahoo/Oak/wiki/Full-API) for more information).
+This access reduces unnecessary copies and deserialization of the underlying data.
-OakMap buffers allow the user direct access to the underlying serialized key-value pairs, without needing to worry about  concurrent accesses and memory management.
-This access reduces unnecessary copies and deserialization of the underlying mappings.
+In their intended context, the user does not need to worry about concurrent accesses and memory management.
+Using these buffers outside their intended context may yield unpredicted results, e.g., reading non-consistent data and/or irrelevant data.

+`OakScopeFreeBuffer`, however, is scoped free.
+Its usage is not scope limited and may be stored for future use.
+Some OakMap's methods returns `OakScopeFreeBuffer` to avoids copying the value and instead the user can access to the underlying memory buffer directly.
+The same memory might be access by a concurrent update operations.
-Note, however, that since OakMap's get method avoids copying the value and instead returns access to the same underlying memory buffer that compute operations update in-place, the reader may encounter different values -- and even value deletions -- when accessing the buffer returned from get multiple times.
+Thus, the reader may encounter different values -- and even value deletions -- when accessing `OakScopeFreeBuffer` multiple times.
 This is of course normal behavior for a concurrent map that avoids copying.
+See the [zero-copy API](#zero-copy-api) for more information.

 An OakRBuffer can represent either a key or a value.
-The OakRBuffer's user can use the standard interface of a *read-only* ByteBuffer, for example, `int getInt(int index)`, `char getChar(int index)`, `limit()`, etc. Note that ConcurrentModificationException can be thrown as a result of any OakRBuffer method in case the mapping is concurrently deleted.
+The OakRBuffer's user can use the standard interface of a *read-only* ByteBuffer, for example, `int getInt(int index)`, `char getChar(int index)`, `limit()`, etc.
+Note that ConcurrentModificationException can be thrown as a result of any OakRBuffer method in case the mapping is concurrently deleted.

 For backward compatibility with applications that are already based on the use of ByteBuffers, Oak Buffers provide the transform method that atomically applies a transformation to a *read-only* instance of the underlying ByteBuffer.
 For a more comprehensive code example please refer to the [usage](#usage) section.